emirpasic/gods/README.md

 ####Lists

-A list is a data structure that can store elements and may have repeated values.
+A list is a data structure that can store values and may have repeated values.
 There is no ordering in a list.
-The user can access and remove an element by the index position.
+The user can access and remove a value by the index position.

 All lists implement the list interface with the following methods: